 Drain the beans and immediately rinse with very cold water.
 Alternatively, you can dunk them into a bowl of ice water.

 Beautiful bright green, aren't they?
 A little different than your grandmother's overcooked, grayish green beans.
 Well, my grandmother's beans anyways.
 I loved my Granmum dearly, but vegetables were not her strong suit.
 However, she was the only woman I ever knew to nurture an injured baby hummingbird back to health.
 Pretty cool.

-Drizzle about 3 tbsp of extra-virgin olive oil over top and mix gently.
-The olive oil is the only dressing, so make sure that it’s a top-quality, flavorful olive oil.
+Drizzle about 3 tablespoon of extra-virgin olive oil over top and mix gently.
+The olive oil is the only dressing, so make sure that it's a top-quality, flavorful olive oil.
 An aromatic, fruity olive oil can make the difference between a good salad and one that will require a moment of reverential silence.